aks2093/News_Categorization/README.md

 	CNN:

 	  train_loss: 0.0425
 	  train_accuracy: 0.9930
 	  val_loss: 0.2438
 	  val_accuracy: 0.9294

 	  with CNN we are able to get better and more robust results than training with LSTMs but validation loss is still more.

 	BERT:

 	  train_loss: 0.06
 	  train_accuracy: 0.99
 	  validation_loss = 0.14
 	  validation_accuracy: 0.97

 	  Here we can see that fine-tuned BertForSequenceClassification model is the best performer among all other classifiers.
 	  This model is more robust as we are fine-tuning the pretrained BertForSequenceClassification model on our dataset.
 	  Hence results with BertForSequenceClassification model are more robust and loss function values are now acceptable.

-- Model Tuning techniques used to give best results
+- Model Tuning techniques used to give best results:
 	Note: Choosing a good Learning rate and good optimizer is the most important part of the model training, if we have optimize only parameter then I would certainly choose learning rate.

-	1.Tried out SGD, Adam optimizer with various values of beta1, beta2  and momentum to reduce the noise in the loss function values graph
+	1. Tried out SGD, Adam optimizer with various values of beta1, beta2  and momentum to reduce the noise in the loss function values graph
-    2.Tried out various values of learning rate to get the optimal performance of loss function 3.Tried learning rate scheduler for to fine tune BERT model 4.Tried values number of neurons/layers to get the optimal perfomance of the model 5.Performed various experiments with drop_out rate to overcome overfitting
+    2. Tried out various values of learning rate to get the optimal performance of loss function
+	3. Tried learning rate scheduler for to fine tune BERT model
+	4. Tried values number of neurons/layers to get the optimal perfomance of the model
+	5. Performed various experiments with drop_out rate to overcome overfitting